Network

 Local home Wi-Fi

 Both devices remain inside the same network.
-This is usually the simplest and most robust case.
+This is usually the simplest and most stable case.

 2